Mute of malice

+Britain

 In British jurisprudence, a separate trial is held before the main trial to determine whether the defendant is mute of malice or mute due to "visitation of God".
-In the past, if they are found by the jury to be mute of malice, they would be tortured until they spoke or died (see Peine forte et dure).
+In the past, if they were found by the jury to be mute of malice, they would be tortured until they spoke or died (see Peine forte et dure).

 In a criminal trial in Oxford Crown Court in 2023, the defendant was a litigant in person who refused to speak in court, whom the jury first found mute of malice, and the following day found guilty of the criminal charge.
 The instructing judge said it was the first instance in his 40-year career; that mute of malice meant the defendant "is deliberately faking their inability to speak", and that mute due to visitation of God did not mean that "a deity has descended upon us and struck him down".

+Netherlands

 In the Netherlands, the concept is not used as in most other countries; the defendant has a constitutional right to silence and a right to refuse self-incrimination under all circumstances, such as in a court hearing or during a police questioning.